-Gross Lease can be carried out in different variations based on the requirement.
-It can be entered as an absolute gross lease agreement or can be modified to have best of both gross as well as net lease features.
-In some cases, it may be agreed as a full-service lease.
+On the basis of requirements, gross leases can be carried out in different variations.
+It can be entered as an absolute gross lease agreement or can be modified to have the best of both gross as well as net lease features.
+In some cases, it may be agreed upon as a full-service lease.

 Modified Gross Lease